hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 I have decided to systematically review all the details of deep learning, and organize all important concepts together.

 ## Data Preprocessing Methods 😱
+### Better to Normalize to the same range
+* When features are in different ranges, better to normalize them into the same range.
+* [sklearn functions][7]

 ### How to Preprocessing Testing Data ❣❣
 * The parameters used for preprocessing the training data should be generated from the training data only, and be applied to the testing data too.